-Greenwashing is all the rage and it's not a trend to celebrate!
+Greenwashing is all the rage and it’s not a trend to be happy about!
 As a consumer, you have the right to control what you buy.
-Unfortunately, too many companies still gild their image around false pretences.
+Unfortunately, too many companies still gild their image around false pretenses.
 Among the multitude of marketing slogans with eco-responsible promises, knowing if a brand is ethical can become a real headache.
-That's why we wanted to share with you the clues to look out for.
+This is why we wanted to share with you the clues to look for.

 What do we mean by ethics?

-According to the Larousse, this corresponds to all the moral principles underlying a person's conduct.
-But that remains very vague… With this definition, it is difficult to identify whether a brand is truly ethical.
+According to Larousse, this corresponds to the set of moral principles underlying a person's conduct.
+But this remains very vague… With this definition, it is difficult to identify whether a brand is truly ethical.

 An important criterion to know if a brand is ethical: respect for the working conditions of men and women

 The societal factor is a fundamental ethical pillar.
 Every employee must be respected.
-This requires correct remuneration, decent hours, healthy and secure premises.
+This requires decent remuneration, decent working hours, healthy and secure premises.

 Working conditions in textile production workshops vary enormously from one country to another.
-In most of Europe, regulations are strict and controlled.
+In the majority of Europe, regulations are strict and controlled.
 This is particularly the case in France, Italy, Spain and Portugal.
-This is why ethical brands naturally go to these European factories guaranteeing respect for workers.
+This is why ethical brands naturally head towards these European factories which guarantee respect for workers.

-In Asia, legislation on labor rights is almost non-existent.
-Extreme, dangerous and illegal conditions are common.
-Many accidents are to be deplored, such as the collapse of the Rana Plaza building in Bangladesh on April 24, 2013, causing 1,138 victims and more than 2,000 injuries.
+In Asia, labor rights legislation is almost non-existent.
+It is common to find extreme, dangerous and illegal conditions there.
+Numerous accidents have been reported, such as the collapse of the Rana Plaza building in Bangladesh on April 24, 2013, causing 1,138 victims and more than 2,000 injuries.

-Non-compliance with the minimum wage, working days well in excess of the normal number of hours, an unsafe environment, the exploitation of children are the daily life of many factories in China, Bangladesh, India and many others.
+Non-compliance with the minimum wage, working days well beyond the normal number of hours, an unsafe environment, exploitation of children are the daily lives of many factories in China, Bangladesh, India and many others.

-But be careful not to blame all the factories in Asia.
-Fortunately, there are those who work responsibly.
-For this, you can rely on the various fair trade labels, such as the FairWear Foundation.
+But be careful not to throw stones at all the factories in Asia.
+Fortunately, there are some who work responsibly.
+For this, you can rely on various fair trade labels, such as the FairWear Foundation.

 Identify an eco-responsible brand thanks to its impact on the environment

 The second moral principle is environmental protection.
-An ethical company must have a reduced impact on the entire life cycle of its creations.
-From the materials to the transport of the goods, through the transformation of the product, each stage must take into account the ecological issues.
+An ethical company must have a reduced impact throughout the life cycle of its creations.
+From materials to transport of goods, including product transformation, each step must take ecological issues into account.

 The choice of raw materials is very important to avoid drawing on natural resources as much as possible:

-- Total traceability to control the entire chain, as is the case with more and more of our ethically sourced stones (the latest: the pink Nyala sapphire).
+- Total traceability to control the entire chain, as is increasingly the case with our ethically sourced stones (the latest: the Nyala pink sapphire).

-Transformation processes can quickly be energy-intensive, water-intensive and harmful to the planet.
-Hence the importance of paying attention, for example, to the composition of a garment to avoid textiles made from chemical products.
+Transformation processes can quickly become energy-intensive, water-intensive and harmful to the planet.
+Hence the importance of paying attention, for example, to the composition of clothing to avoid textiles made from chemical products.

 Finally, ecological fashion is sustainable fashion.
 No more items that we buy and throw away at the end of the season.
-They must be thought out and created to be worn for a very long time.
+They must be designed and created to be worn for a very long time.

-Let's go a little further with plant-based materials for brands committed to animals
+Let's go a little further with plant-based materials for brands committed to supporting animals

-When one is interested in ethical fashion, one does not always find reference to animal respect.
+When we are interested in ethical fashion, we do not always find a reference to animal respect.
 However, it is impossible not to take it into account in our opinion.

-Vegan pieces (vegetable leather goods, textiles of non-animal origin, etc.) and cruelty-free beauty products must complement the good working conditions for workers and the reduced ecological impact.
+Vegan items (plant-based leather goods, textiles of non-animal origin, etc.) and cruelty-free beauty products must complement good working conditions for workers and reduced ecological impact.

-We can cite the PeTA label which ensures that no animal material has been used.
+We can cite the PeTA label which ensures that no animal materials have been used.

 6 clues to recognize an ethical brand

-When you discover a new brand, how do you know if you can trust it, if it respects ethical criteria, without embarking on an investigation worthy of those of Sherlock Holmes?
+When you discover a new brand, how do you know if you can trust it, if it respects ethical criteria, without launching into an investigation worthy of those of Sherlock Holmes?

 - Transparent and clear communication.